LJ-docs/ACE_wet-world-tracker/README.md

 If you have the confidence and have found something you want to fix, be my guest.
 However, be careful not to overwrite or be hasty, create your own google script first, and if you do decide to commit, create a new file named with the date.
 Refer to the text file in the "code" folder for more information on this.

 - Update the GitHub.
 This is my first time using git.
 If you have official naming conventions or better organization systems, given that you proceed with caution, feel free to improve the current system.
 My only request is that you avoid changing or deleting all current text and add on instead.
-Preserve this little bit of me to carry on in the documentation ;)
+Leave this mark that I've made to carry on in the documentation, good memories ;)